ibm-cloud-docs/openpages/administer.md

 IBM maintains one set of documentation serving both cloud and on-premises {{site.data.keyword.openpages_short}} deployments.
 The {{site.data.keyword.openpages_short}} documentation describes certain features and functions which might not be available in {{site.data.keyword.openpages_full}}.

-If you have any questions about the functionality available in the product version that you are using, contact IBM OpenPages Support.
+If you have any questions about the functionality available in the product version that you are using, contact {{site.data.keyword.openpages_short}} Support.

 ## Administration tasks unique to {{site.data.keyword.openpages_short}} as a Service
 {: #Administer_service}